-The European Commission (EC) has recently approved Croatia’s entry into the Schengen Zone.
-The decision means that the Balkan state could soon be the newest member of the EU’s passport free travel area.
+The European Commission (EC) has recently approved Croatia’s entry into the Schengen zone.
+The decision means that the Balkan state could soon be the newest member of the EU’s border-free travel area.

 In a press release published on October 25th, 2019, the EC outlined its decision, explaining that “based on the results of the Schengen evaluation process initiated in 2016, Croatia has taken the measures needed to ensure that the necessary conditions for the full application of the Schengen rules and standards are met.”

-The approval of Croatia to enter the Schengen area by the EC is just one of the many steps on the path to becoming a full member of the travel free area.
-Whilst this is a major breakthrough in the country’s ambitions of becoming a member of Schengen there are still a number of important phases the country will need to pass through before it joins the zone.
+The approval of the EC is just one of the many steps on the path to becoming a full member of the travel zone.
+Whilst this is a major breakthrough in Croatia’s ambitions to become a member of Schengen there are still a number of important phases the country will need to pass through before it joins the zone.

-Since joining the EU in 2013 and applying to join Schengen in 2015 Croatia has made steady progress in implementing and applying the correct border procedures and security measures to be a part of the travel area.
+Since joining the EU in 2013 and applying to join Schengen in 2015 Croatia has made steady progress in implementing and applying the correct border procedures and security measures to be a part of the block.

 Additionally, the approval of Croatia into Schengen must be ratified and unanimously agreed upon by all 27 EU member states.
 This is likely to be contentious amongst countries like Romania and Bulgaria who have been in the EU for longer than Croatia but have not yet been granted approval to join Schengen.